9dots/9dots.io-pages/OjYrhPt.md

 - 40 min

-### Intro
+### Introduction

-•	Hook –  (5 min)
-o	Who knows what a hinge is?
+#### HOOK:
+_What is a hinge?_
-•	A hinge is a type of bearing that connects two solid objects, typically allowing only a limited angle of rotation between them o	Where are the hinges in our body? o	How about in the room?
+A **hinge** is a type of bearing that connects two solid objects, typically allowing only a limited angle of rotation between them.

+#### OBSERVE:
-•	As a class, chart out things that are “Hinges in the body” and “Not hinges in the body” as well as “Hinges in the room” and “Not hinges in the room” o	Today we are going to learn how to build hinges on our robots.
+As a class, chart out things that are “Hinges in the body” and “Not hinges in the body,” as well as “Hinges in the room” and “Not hinges in the room.”

-•	Intro – (5 min)
+#### GOALS:
+Today, students will learn how to build hinges on their robots.
+By the end of the lesson, students will have moveable parts on their robot.

+### Guided Practice

+#### THINK PAIR SHARE:
-•	Discuss how hinges could they be useful for the robots we are designing?
+With a partner, students will discuss how hinges could be useful for the robot that they are designing.

-•	Explore – (5 min)
+#### PLAN:
-o	Go back to students’ blueprints and highlight where all of the hinges will be in their designs
+Students will go back to their blueprints and highlight where all of the hinges will be used in their designs.

-•	Guided research – (5 min)
+#### SHOW:
-o	Show students how the MakeDo hinges work
+Show students an example of how to connect cardboard pieces using the MakeDo hinges.

-•	Reiterate –(20 min)
+### Independent Practice

+#### PRACTICE:
+On some spare cardboard, students will practice putting together hinges.

+#### EXPLORE:
-o	continue building cardboard robots by adding the moveable parts
+Students will continue building their cardboard robots with a focus on adding the moveable parts.